MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 I would say my first run had bad hallucinations.
 There are good hallucinations where the model gets creative and comes up with new interesting things - but gradually darkening the image drifts too far from the target distribution.
 Bad hallucination.

 It seems similar to how LLM's can hallucinate.
 Training for LLM's and DDPM is not auto regressive - you only predict the next token or noise to remove based on training data (as discussed above for DDPM).
-However I'd say there is an auto regressive nature to the sampling and inference, and hypothesis it can be vulnerable to instability.
+However I'd say there is an auto regressive nature to the sampling and inference, and hypothesize that it can be vulnerable to instability.

 One approach to more stable sampling could come from numerical ODE solvers.
 There are a lot of techniques about making them stable.
-But perhaps this kind of stability development is more applicable to flow based models - perhaps that is why a recent SOTA model ([the black forest labs FLUX.1 Kontext](https://bfl.ai/announcements/flux-1-kontext) ) if flow based?
+But perhaps this kind of stability development is more applicable to flow based models - perhaps that is why a recent SOTA model ([the black forest labs FLUX.1 Kontext](https://bfl.ai/announcements/flux-1-kontext) ) is flow based?

 With a background in Geometric Mechanics, I am thinking about work like - [Controlled Lagrangians and Stabilization of Discrete Mechanical Systems](https://arxiv.org/pdf/0704.3875).
 Basically, if you write a numerical ODE solver for a mechanical system  - you can leverage the fact that the total energy for the system will be constant over time.
 Developing an ODE solver that keeps the energy constant can improve numerical stability.
-However that won't help if the system is inheritently unstable - the classic problem in this field is the challenge of controlling an inverted pendulum.
+However that won't help if the system is inherently unstable - the classic problem in this field is the challenge of controlling an inverted pendulum.
 The method of Controlled Lagrangians derives the controller by first modifying the potential and kinetic energy of a mechanical system so that you

-* get stable dynamics
+* Get stable dynamics
-* can split the equations of motion into
+* Can split the equations of motion into
   * the uncontrolled system
   * and forces coming from a controller